hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The App will decide a network transplant sequence based on the following heuristics:

-Network Transplant process == Override Roster AND State provided.
+Network Transplant process == Override Roster AND State provided AND Upgrade.

-When both an Override Roster and State are provided, it signifies a network transplant mode.
+When both an Override Roster and State are provided, as well as a network upgrade flag set, it signifies a network transplant mode.
 The node will discard any existing candidate roster present in the state, rotate the active roster to the previous roster, and adopt the provided Override Roster as the new Active Roster.
 This way, the provided network state and Override Roster are adopted.
 There will be new code required to create the Override Roster and pass it to the platform via the `PlatformBuilder` if the network is intended to be in a Transplant mode.
 The Services team will be responsible for implementing this, although the details are yet to be defined.

 #### Genesis Network process